Classifying Fibers and Bases in Toric Hypersurface Calabi-Yau Threefolds: Distributions of Fibers and Bases

 \subsubsection{Weak Fano and non-weak-Fano bases}

 As discussed in \S\ref{sec:toric-fibrations}, of the 61,539 toric bases, 16 are weak Fano; these exactly correspond to the 16 toric fibers.
 Some summary statistics of fibrations with weak Fano bases are given in Table \ref{tab:fanostats}.
 We find that fibrations with weak Fano bases are disproportionately common, comprising 26\% (588,457,836 total, 584,970,461 inequivalent) of all fibrations.
 In particular, the four most common bases are all weak Fano.
 Intuitively, this makes sense; weak Fano bases lack NHCs, and so one has additional freedom to tune gauge groups over weak Fano bases relative to non-weak-Fano bases.
 We show the distribution of fiber types in fibrations over the sixteen weak Fano bases in Figure \ref{fig:fanofibers}.
+Note that for weak Fano bases $h^{1,1} (B) = h^{1,1}_*(B)$ since there are no toric curves of self-intersection less than -2.

 The other 61,523 bases are non-weak Fano, and contain NHCs hosted on toric divisors. non-weak-Fano bases comprise the remaining 74\% (1,676,534,416 total, 1,665,774,196 inequivalent) of fibrations; 96.5\% (457,234,463 total) of all polytopes admit at least one fibration with a smooth, non-weak-Fano base, and correspondingly an NHC.
 The most common non-weak-Fano base is base 215 on the MT list, which has $h^{1,1}(B)=7$ and (negative) intersection form \eqq{[2, 2, 1, 4, 1, 2, 1, 1, 1],} and thus is only non-weak-Fano because of the presence of one curve with self-intersection -4; this appears as the base in 2.2\% (50,802,116 total, 50,472,765 inequivalent) of fibrations.
 We show the distribution of fiber types in fibrations over the sixteen most common non-weak-Fano bases in Figure \ref{fig:nonfanofibers}.